ferparra/My-Readwise/pages/Tweets From Matt Pocock (highlights).md

 	- Conditional types in TypeScript are just like if/else statements.

 	  There's a check, a true case, and a false case. https://t.co/QQJZJtowj3 ([View Tweet](https://twitter.com/mattpocockuk/status/1606055010319470595))
+- New highlights added [[Feb 7th, 2023]] at 1:01 PM
+	- Had another idea for a zod library - this one to do with type-safe messaging between different environments.

+	  Perfect for websockets, window.postMessage, or any kind of pub/sub.

+	  But I need some help naming the primitives.
+Assist me! https://t.co/IYi1s2lwvx ([View Tweet](https://twitter.com/mattpocockuk/status/1622720203762065412))